open-component-model/ocm/README.md

 - **Component Archive**: Compose the content of a component version on the filesystem.

+For the usage of the library to access OCM repositories, handle configuratio and credentials see the [examples section](examples/lib/README.md).

 Additionally, OCM provides a generic solution for how to:

 - Sign component versions in any supported OCM repository implementation.